 Recreation at Navajo Reservoir is under the jurisdiction of the states of Colorado and New Mexico through contracts with Reclamation.
 The Colorado portion of the reservoir, or Navajo State Park, is managed by the Colorado Division of Parks and Wildlife (CDPW).
 The New Mexico portion of the reservoir, or Navajo Lake State Park, is managed by the New Mexico State Parks Division (New Mexico State Parks).
-New Mexico State Parks will be returning large portion of the lands around Navajo Reservoir back to Reclamation for management once the new statewide recreation lease agreement is signed (expected in 2015).
+New Mexico State Parks will be returning a large portion of the lands around Navajo Reservoir back to Reclamation for management once the new statewide recreation lease agreement is signed (expected in 2016).
 New Mexico State Parks wants to reduce its footprint and responsibility in developed areas due to reduced resources.
 They will, however, continue boating patrols for enforcement of boating laws outside their formal boundary.

-Visitation for Navajo Reservoir was reported to be 293,161 on the Colorado side from July 1, 2012, through June 30, 2013, and 460,380 on the New Mexico side during the state's fiscal year of July 1, 2013 through June 30, 2014.
+Visitation for Navajo Reservoir was reported to be 241,475 on the Colorado side from July 1, 2013, through June 30, 2014, and 531,630 on the New Mexico side during the state's fiscal year of July 1, 2014, through June 30, 2015.

 Reclamation is working with both recreation managing entities to develop effective solutions to manage the spread of invasive mussels including educating the public and providing materials such as signs and brochures.
 The CDPW is conducting boat inspections and has a portable boat wash and decontamination unit at Arboles.
 Due to funding limitations, staffing reductions, and liability issues, New Mexico State Parks will no longer perform boat inspections/decontaminations for invasive mussels at any of the reservoirs they manage for Reclamation.
-The New Mexico Game and Fish Department has authority under state law for mussel control and the agency started an inspection and decontamination program in 2013.
+The New Mexico Department of Game and Fish (NMDGF) has authority under state law for mussel control and the agency started an inspection and decontamination program in 2013.
 To date, mussel testing results have been negative.
+Reclamation is working with New Mexico State Parks and the NMDGF for design and construction of boat inspection and decontamination facilities at Navajo Lake State Park.
+Construction is expected to begin in the fall of 2016.
+Reclamation is also working on a fee-for-service private sector contract to assist the NMDGF with boat inspection and decontamination services at Navajo Reservoir.